Extraction of Tweets using Tweepy

 One such application of extracting tweets is sentiment or emotion analysis.
 The emotion of the user can be obtained from the tweets by tokenizing each word and applying machine learning algorithms on that data.
 Such emotion or sentiment detection is used worldwide and will be broadly used in the future.

 This article is contributed by Ayush Govil.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.